kannans89/ES6Repo/04_ES6_SyntaxChanges/04_03_default.md

 ## Default Function Parameters

-Default parameters helps programmers to handle null  or undefined values  passed to function.Given example shows a function which takes two parameters and returns sum.
+Default parameters helps programmers to handle  undefined values or no arguments  passed to function.Given example shows a function which takes two parameters and returns sum.
 The second parameter have default value to 10.This means if no value is passed to second parameter its value will be 10.

 ```html